bwmhamad/slate/source/index.html.md

 --------- | ---- | -----------
 username | |
 recording_id | |
-seq| | [a comman
-separated| | list of channel numbers in the order of display.
-If a channel is hidden, do not include in the list]
+seq| | a comma separated list of channel numbers in the order of display.
+If a channel is hidden, do not include in the list.
 ### Return

 success/failure